 Small and medium-sized enterprises

 For information about import of goods by SMEs, see: information on exporting to the UK from Japan.

-From 1 January 2021, the Northern Ireland Protocol will take effect.
 Find out about moving goods under the Northern Ireland Protocol.

 Freight forwarding may save you time and money if you’re exporting large volumes of goods or high value items by sea or air freight.
 Find out more about moving goods and using freight forwarders.